Ricu23/laravel-starter-kit-mongodb-docker/README.md

 > For the official Laravel Starter Kit with all documentation and features, please visit **[github.com/nunomaduro/laravel-starter-kit](https://github.com/nunomaduro/laravel-starter-kit)**

+## Plug and Play

+This setup is designed for **quick, hassle-free development**.
+Just run `docker compose up` and start coding - no manual configuration needed.
+The entire stack (dependencies, migrations, assets) is automatically set up on every startup.

 ## About This Version

 This repository adapts the ultra-strict, type-safe Laravel Starter Kit to work seamlessly with Docker Compose and MongoDB.
 It maintains all the rigorous code quality standards of the original while providing a containerized development environment.

-**Plug and Play**: This setup is designed for quick, hassle-free development.
-Just run `docker compose up` and start coding - no manual configuration needed.
-The entire stack (dependencies, migrations, assets) is automatically set up on every startup.

 ### Key Modifications